mpanunto/PanunTools/README.md

 To use this toolbox:
 1. [Download the repository](https://github.com/mpanunto/Panuntools/archive/refs/heads/main.zip)
-2. Extract Panuntools.tbx, and the following accompanying python scripts & files to directory of choice:
+2. Extract Panuntools.tbx, and the following python scripts & files to the incident's tools directory:
     - MultiExportPDF.py
     - MultiExportPDF.xlsx
 3. Keep accompanying python scripts in the same directory as the extracted toolbox